-Basis of Presentation-The accompanying Unaudited Condensed Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") from the Company's accounting records and reflect the consolidated financial position and results of operations for the three months ended March 31, 2023 and 2022.
-Unless otherwise specified, all dollar amounts are referred to in thousands.
+Basis of Presentation-The accompanying Unaudited Condensed Consolidated Financial Statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") from the Company's accounting records and reflect the consolidated financial position and results of operations for the three and nine months ended September 30, 2023 and 2022.
+Unless otherwise specified, all dollar amounts (other than per share amounts) are referred to in thousands.